Oakland Community College

 Oakland Community College (OCC) is a public community college with five campuses in Oakland County, Michigan.
 Established in 1964, OCC is the largest community college in Michigan, with the state's third-largest undergraduate enrollment.
-Enrollment at the college for the 2016-2017 school year was 29,560.
-Oakland Community College has been accredited by the Higher Learning Commission since 1971, and has a Carnegie Classification of Associate's Colleges: High Transfer-High Nontraditional.
-The college offers 57 Associate degrees and 41 different programs.
+Enrollment at the college for the Spring 2022 semester was 14,511.
+Oakland Community College has been accredited by the Higher Learning Commission since 1971.
+The college offers 57 associate degree programs and 41 other academic programs.